tmaciazek/gaussian_process_dp/README.md

 Diﬀerential Privacy of Gaussian Process Posterior Sampling.
 Probing DP guarantees by MIA and privacy-utility tradeoff via excursion sets.

+This repository contains the main scripts used for the experiments in the paper.
+We are currently cleaning and documenting the remaining plotting and 2D-experiment scripts.
+They will be added in a subsequent update.

 ## LiRA Membership Inference Attack

 Example: to recreate the LiRA attack results for $r=0.1$, $\sigma=0.5$ and $L=3$ posterior draws run the following command: